adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 R vectors for filtering the model.

 In TB2J outputs the bond is defined by atom 1 (from) and atom 2 (to).
-Atom 1 is always located in (0, 0, 0) supercell, while atom 2 is located in
-R = (i, j, k) supercell.
+Atom 1 is always located in (0, 0, 0) unit cell, while atom 2 is located in R = (i, j, k) unit cell.
 This parameter tells the script to keep only the bonds for which atom 2 is located in one of specified R supercells.
-In order to specify supercells provide a set of integers separated by spaces.
-They are grouped by three starting from the left to form a set of R vectors.
-If the last group will contain 1 or 2 integers they will be ignored.
+Supercells are specified by a set of integers separated by spaces.
+They are grouped by three starting from the left and forms a set of R vectors.
+If the last group contains 1 or 2 integers they are ignored.

 .. code-block:: text